 There is no State or municipal code governing the licensing of cats or the need to maintain immediate control of a cat like there are dogs.

 Community Service Officers do respond to pick up a cat that is sick or injured when the owner can’t be found and they do investigate reports of abuse or neglect.

 Non-domesticated / injured animals

-Feral cats, raccoons, opossums, nutria, ducks, and mink are often found inside of the city; however, these animals are not DOMESTIC animals, therefore, generally do not get a response from a Community Service Officer.
+Feral cats, raccoons, opossums, nutria, ducks, and mink are often found inside of the city; however, these animals are not domestic animals and generally do not get a response from a Community Service Officer.

 Injured wild animals